 - Participation is voluntary.
 Students participating must have accumulated the required credits for graduation.
 Participation shall require a signed release by the parent/guardian of each senior, indicating that guidelines have been read and understood and the parent/guardian accepts the rules and responsibilities.
 Any student who does not meet minimum graduation requirements will not be allowed to go on the senior trip. - All required class work must be complete and approved by each teacher. - All financial obligations to the school must be taken care of prior to the trip.
-This includes any debts that may be outstanding over the student's cumulative years in the district. - The trip location will be selected by the class and sponsors, voted on by the class, and approved by the administration and school board. - Senior trip is a school sponsored activity and all rules and policies governing school sponsored activities will apply unless otherwise specified by the senior trip rules written and agreed upon by the class sponsors and school administration. - Trip chaperones will be class sponsors and may possibly include other adults approved by the administration. - The arrangement for transportation on the trip will be the responsibility of the senior class sponsors.
+This includes any debts that may be outstanding over the student's cumulative years in the district. - The trip location will be selected by the class and sponsors, voted on by the class, and approved by the administration and school board. - Senior trip is a school sponsored activity and all rules and policies governing school sponsored activities will apply unless otherwise specified by the senior trip rules written and agreed upon by the class sponsors and school administration. - The arrangement for transportation on the trip will be the responsibility of the senior class sponsors.
 It shall be the responsibility of the chaperones to supervise student activities while on the trip. - This activity is considered a school extracurricular activity and is therefore subject to the guidelines for student discipline and conduct as provided in the student handbook. - The parent/guardian of any student whose behavior on the trip necessitates being sent home before the trip is over shall incur the responsibility for those expenses, including arranging for transportation. - Any disciplinary action that may be taken for violation of school rules on the trip might affect graduation status and may require board action. - Any students participating in a Senior skip day will lose the privilege of going on senior trip.